noahgibbs/rails_ruby_bench/README.md

     ami-f678218d for Discourse v1.8 and Ruby 2.3.4 and 2.4.1

+## Debugging with the AMI

+Example command lines:

+    aws ec2 run-instances --count 1 --instance-type m4.2xlarge --key-name my-ssh-key-name --placement Tenancy=dedicated --image-id ami-f678218d
+    ssh -i ~/.ssh/my-ssh-key-name.pem ubuntu@ec2-34-228-227-234.compute-1.amazonaws.com
+    cd rails_ruby_bench
+    ./in_each_ruby.rb "for i in {1..20}; do ./start.rb -i 3000 -w 100 -s 0; done"

+You'll need to find the public DNS name of the VM you created somehow.
+I normally use the EC2 dashboard.
+Similarly, you should use an SSH key name that exists in your AWS account.
+The parameters above are for an m4.2xlarge dedicated instance.
+That's expensive as AWS goes, but will also give you reproducible results that you can compare directly with mine.
+If you use a much smaller instance, you'll want to reduce the number of load-testing threads and Puma processes and threads.

+I normally copy the JSON files back to my own machine, something like:

+> scp -i ~/.ssh/my-ssh-key-name.pem ubuntu@ec2-34-228-227-234.compute-1.amazonaws.com:~/rails_ruby_bench/*.json ./my_local_directory

 ## Debugging and AWS

 If you'd like to change the behavior of the AWS image, you can use AWS